Life in the Atacama Desert

 As a post-graduate in archaeology, my interest in the cultural history of regions is boundless.

 It will no doubt startle most people that, in this desert, the harshest of environments, there is a rich culture dating back some 11,000 years with people highly skilled in metallurgy, basketry and pottery.

 There are countless sites surrounding the town where you can see evidence of these people.

-In San Pedro there is a little museum which is home to their artefacts and represents the life work of Father le Paige, a Jesuit priest who was devoted to preserving the history of the local people.
+In San Pedro there is a little museum which is home to their artifacts and represents the life work of Father le Paige, a Jesuit priest who was devoted to preserving the history of the local people.
 Without his work the region would be sadly lacking the knowledge of the past that makes it unique and so much more exciting.

 The Atacama Desert’s spectacular landscape is vast and provides unlimited opportunities for exploring on foot, horseback, by bike or car, whatever your level of physical ability.

 Comfortable 4WD vehicles can transport you to some of the most scenic spots but if you would like to expend a bit more energy, treks can be undertaken ranging from a simple one of two hour walks to demanding multi-day hikes up some of the towering volcanoes.

 My favorite way of getting out and about is on a bicycle which, along with horse riding, is a great way of really experiencing the landscape.